Book – Freedom From the Known

 - It is no use sitting in a corner meditating about myself.
 I cannot exist by myself.
-I exist only in relation to people, things, and ideas, and in studying my relationship to outward things and people, as well as to inward things, I begin to understand myself.
+I live only to people, things, and ideas, and in studying my relationship to outward things and people, as well as to inward things, I begin to understand myself.

-- You respond to every challenge according to your conditioning and if your conditioning is inadequate, you will always react inadequately.
+- You respond to every challenge according to your conditioning, and if your training is inadequate, you will always react inadequately.

 3) Pleasure and Joy –

-- Joy is an immediate thing and by thinking about it, you turn it into pleasure.
-Living in the present is the instant perception of beauty and the great delight in it without seeking pleasure from it.
+- Joy is an immediate thing; you turn it into pleasure by thinking about it.
+Living in the present is the instant perception of beauty and its great delight without seeking fun.

 4) Wants to be Somebody –

-- Most of us crave the satisfaction of having a position in society because we are afraid of being nobody.
+- Most of us crave the satisfaction of having a societal position because we fear being nobody.

-- Everyone in the world wants a position, whether in society, in the family, or to sit on the right hand of God, and this position must be recognized by others, otherwise, it is no position at all.
+- Everyone wants a position, whether in society, in the family, or to sit on the right hand of God, and others must recognize this position.
+Otherwise, it is no position at all.

-- Fear is one of the greatest problems in life.
-A mind that is caught in fear lives in confusion, in conflict, and therefore must be violent, distorted, and aggressive.
+- Fear is one of the most significant problems in life.
+A mind caught in fear lives in confusion and conflict and, therefore, must be violent, distorted, and aggressive.

 5) Fear, Pleasure, Sorrow –

-- Fear, Pleasure, Sorrow, thought and violence are all Interrelated.
-Most of us take pleasure in violence, in disliking somebody, hating a particular race or group of people, having antagonistic feelings towards others.
+- Fear, Pleasure, Sorrow, thought, and violence are all interrelated.
+Most of us take pleasure in violence, disliking Somebody, hating a particular race or group of people, and having antagonistic feelings towards others.

 - Violence is not merely killing another.
-It is also violence when we use a sharp word when we make a gesture to brush away a person when we obey because there is fear.
+It is also violent when we use sharp words when we gesture to brush away a person when we obey because of fear.

 6) Image-Based Relationship –

-- The relationship between human beings is based on the image forming, defensive mechanism.
-In all our relationships each one of us builds an image about the other and these two images have a relationship, not the human beings themselves.
+- The relationship between humans is based on the image forming, defensive mechanism.
+In all our relationships, each of us builds an idea about the other, and these two images have a relationship, not the human beings themselves.

-- The actual relationship between two human beings or between many human beings completely ends when there is the formation of images.
+- The actual relationship between two or many human beings ultimately ends when images are formed.